MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ### Activate connections

-To activate connections, follow these steps.
+To activate connections, follow these steps:

 1. On the Intelligent Order Management home page, select **Settings**, and then select **Initial Connections**.
 1. Open each connection, wait for it to be established, and then select **Save and close**.
 (A green check mark indicates that a connection has been established.)